rsek/dataforged/moves/moves.md

 ### Reach a Milestone

-**When you make significant progress in your quest** by doing any of the following...
+**When you make headway in your quest** by doing any of the following...

   * overcoming a critical obstacle
+  * gaining meaningful insight
   * completing a perilous expedition
-  * solving a complex mystery
-  * defeating a powerful foe
-  * gaining vital support
   * acquiring a crucial item or resource
+  * earning vital support
+  * defeating a notable foe

 ...you may mark progress per the rank of the vow.

 ### Forsake Your Vow

 **When you renounce your quest, betray your promise, or the goal is lost to you**, clear the vow.
 Then, envision the impact of this failure and choose one or more as appropriate to the nature of the vow.
 Any allies who shared this vow may also envision a cost.

   * You are demoralized or dispirited: [Endure Stress](#Endure-Stress).
   * A connection loses faith: [Test Your Relationship](#Test-Your-Relationship) when you next interact.
   * You must abandon a path or resource: Discard an asset.
-  * Someone else pays a price: Envision how a person, being, or community will bear the cost of the failure.
+  * Someone else pays a price: Envision how a person, being, or community bears the cost of the failure.
-  * Someone else takes advantage: Envision how an enemy person, being, or faction will gain power.
+  * Someone else takes advantage: Envision how an enemy gains power.
-  * Your reputation suffers: Envision how this failure will mark you.
+  * Your reputation suffers: Envision how this failure marks you.

 ### Fulfill Your Vow